Last Modified December 23, 2013

-The council has standards for all HMOs that are enforced by the Housing Act 2004.
-The standards relate to fire safety, the provision of adequate amenities for a large group of people and the standards relating to the management of the property.
+We have standards for all HMOs that are enforced by the Housing Act 2004.
+The standards relate to fire safety, the provision of adequate amenities for a large group of people and the management of the property.

 Some HMOs need to be licenced under the provisions of The Housing Act 2004.

 Which properties need licensing?

-Houses, flats or parts of buildings of 3 or more storeys (including any habitable basements and attics and commercial premises, for example a maisonette over a shop) and where they are:
+Houses, flats or parts of buildings of three or more storeys (including any habitable basements and attics and commercial premises, for example a maisonette over a shop) and where they are:

-occupied by 5 or more people in 2 or more households.
+occupied by five or more people in two or more households.

 A household can be a family or related people, a co-habiting couple (whether or not of the opposite sex) or a single person.
-So a 3-story town house let to 5 students would need a licence.
+So a three- story town house let to five students would need a licence.

 What conditions have to be met for a licence?

 the proposed licence holder is a 'fit and proper' person;